Point of Sale (POS) is Changing; Here are the Details.

 Payment technology innovation

 Times have changed, and today, a number of innovative “bring your own tablet” (BYOT) systems are available, including ProPay, POWA, Square Register, ShopKeep, Revel, and NCR Silver, among others.
-There are purpose-built systems from Clover and Poynt that offer benefits of app store-based application distribution.
+There are purpose-built systems from Clover and Poynt that offer benefits of app store-based application distribution, and these apps, similar to micros mobile app, are becoming more popular in this industry.

 The best thing about these in-store systems is their ability to connect to the cloud, which allows merchants to easily update their physical POS systems and add new products and offerings.
 Some other features include the option to “pay with your face.”
 Some of these systems also allow users to make payments via phone in-aisle or using payment credentials in the cloud at the POS terminal.